web2py/py4web/docs/chapter-05.rst

 The \_scaffold app
 ------------------

-Most of the times, you do not want to start writing code from scratch.
-You also want to follow some sane conventions outlined here, like not putting all your code into ``__init__.py``.
-PY4WEB provides a Scaffolding (_scaffold) app, where files are organized properly and many useful objects are pre-defined.
-Also, it shows you how to manage users and their registration.
+Most of the time you do not want to start from a blank folder, and you do want to follow a few sensible conventions — for instance, not putting all your code into ``__init__.py``.
+PY4WEB ships with a **scaffolding** app (``_scaffold``) where files are already organised properly and many useful objects are pre-defined.
+It also demonstrates user registration and login.

-Just like a real scaffolding in a building construction site, scaffolding could give you some kind of a fast and simplified structure for your project, on which you can rely to build your real project.
+Like real scaffolding on a construction site, the scaffold app gives you a quick, simplified structure to start from while you build the real project on top of it.

 .. image:: images/_scaffold.png